paduagroup/clandpol/README.md

         python scaleLJ.py -f fragment.ff -a alpha.ff -i fragment.inp -ip pair-p.lmp -op pair-p-sc.lmp

+    The script performs modification of Lennard-Jones interaction between atoms of the fragments.
+    In order to remove a double counting of the induction effects, which are included implicitly in the empirical LJ potential, the epsilon value should be scaled.
+By default, the scaling factor is predicted by this script on the basis of simple properties.
+It can also be obtained through quantum chemistry calculation, Symmetry-Adapted Perturbation Theory (SAPT), and it can be used by the `-q` option.
+Scaling of the sigma value allows to adjust density of the system (if necessary), it can be enabled using the `-s` option with a default value of 0.985.

     The script requires several input files with fragment specification, structure files of fragments in common formats (`.xyz`, `.zmat`, `.mol`, `.pdb`) and `pair-p.lmp` file.

     Format of file containing monomers and dimers specification: